accesso-Passport/ngx-daterangepicker-material/README.md

 ### \(rangeClicked)

- >Fired when clicked on range, and send an object with range label and dates value, eg:  `{label: 'This Month', dates: [Moment, Moment]}`
+ >Fired when clicked on range, and send an object with range label and dates value, eg:  `{label: 'This Month', dates: [Dayjs, Dayjs]}`

 ### \(datesUpdated)

- >Fires when the date model is updated, like applying (if you have activated the apply button), or when selecting a range or date without the apply button, and sends an object containing start and end dates, eg: `{startDate: Moment, endDate: Moment}`
+ >Fires when the date model is updated, like applying (if you have activated the apply button), or when selecting a range or date without the apply button, and sends an object containing start and end dates, eg: `{startDate: Dayjs, endDate: Dayjs}`

 ### Global locale